-- On recorded incidents of discrimination or risks to freedom of association and collective bargaining. - No incidents or risks reported of child, forced or compulsory labour. - No recorded violations of human rights involving indigenous people.
+- G No recorded incidents of discrimination or risks to freedom of association and collective bargaining. - local No incidents or risks reported of child, forced or compulsory labour. - No recorded violations of human rights involving indigenous people.

-$Note: For \ three-year \ data, \ please \ refer \ to \ Employees \ Performance \ Data \ on \ pages \ 126 \ to \ 135.$
+Note: For three-year data, please refer to Employees Performance Data on pages 126 to 135.